qutip/qutip/doc/installation.rst

 QuTiP uses dynamic compilation of C for some of its time-dependant dynamics solvers.
 For MS Windows users the additional challenge is the need for a ANSI C99 compliant C compiler.
 Unlike other platforms, no C compiler is provided with Windows by default.
 It is possible to install a Windows SDK that includes a C compiler, but ANSI C99 compliance is not 100%.
-The `mingw-w64 <https://mingw-w64.org>`_ looks to help overcome this, and to some extent it is successful.
+The `mingw-w64 <https://mingw-w64.org>`_ project looks to help overcome this, and to some extent it is successful.
 The `conda-forge <https://conda-forge.github.io>`_ packages for QuTiP will also install the `Mingwpy <https://mingwpy.github.io>`_ package, which uses mingw-w64.

 Currently we are only able get QuTiP working with Python <= 3.4.
 Python >= 3.5 is compiled with a newer version of the MSVC compiler, and there are currently license restrictions.